-The Company's Audit Committee is composed of Mr. George J. Bunze (Chairman), Ms. Katherine A. Lehman, Mr. James A. Manzi, Jr., Mr. Simon Pelletier, and Ms. Nycol Pageau-Goyette.
+The Company's Audit Committee is composed of Mr. George J. Bunze (Chair), Ms. Karen Laflamme, Mr. James A. Manzi, Jr., Ms. Nycol Pageau-Goyette and Mr. Simon Pelletier.
 All members of the Committee are "independent" and "financially literate" within the meaning of Multilateral Instrument 52-110 Audit Committees.

 Mr. George J. Bunze, a Chartered Professional Accountant (CPA, CMA) since May 1968, is the former Chief Financial Officer of Kruger Inc. ("Kruger"), a manufacturer of paper, tissue, wood products, energy (hydro/wind) and wine and spirits products.
 Mr. Bunze currently serves as a Director and Vice-Chairman of Kruger, is a member of its Executive Committee and is also Chairman of its Audit Committee Advisory Board.
-Mr. Bunze also serves as Chairman of the Board and Chairman of the Corporate Governance and Nominating Committee, and is a member of the Executive Committee of Intertape Polymer Group Inc. ("Intertape Polymer").
-He previously served as Chairman of the Audit Committee of Intertape Polymer and was a member of the FM Global Advisory Committee of the Board of Factory Mutual Insurance Company.
+Mr. Bunze previously served as Chairman of the Board and Chairman of the Audit and Corporate Governance and Nominating Committee of Intertape Polymer Group Inc. and was a member of the FM Global Advisory Committee of the Board of Factory Mutual Insurance Company.

 Mr. James A. Manzi, Jr. is a graduate of the Georgetown University School of Foreign Service and holds a Juris Doctor degree from the Georgetown University Law Center.
 Prior to his retirement in 2015, Mr. Manzi was engaged in the practice of law for 40 years.
-During that time, he represented both national and international clients in the areas of commercial real estate, corporate law, corporate finance, project finance, and mergers and acquisitions.
+During that time, he represented both national and international clients in the areas of commercial real estate, corporate law, corporate finance, project finance and mergers and acquisitions.
 For the last 10 years prior to his retirement, Mr. Manzi was a Partner in the Boston and Tampa offices of Foley & Lardner, LLP, a national law firm with close to 1,000 lawyers headquartered in Milwaukee, Wisconsin.
-During that time, he was lead counsel in several middle market multi-million dollar M&A transactions.
+During that time, he was lead counsel in several middle market multi-million-dollar M&A transactions.